Read our recent article for five ways to encourage families to practice decoding strategies in reading at home.

 5. Focus on “invisible” skills in reading

-As students get older, they continue to rely on decoding skills (and use them well into adulthood).
+As students get older, they continue to rely on decoding strategies (and use them well into adulthood).
 Yet their reading journey shifts to emphasize other aspects of literacy, such as comprehension strategies and vocabulary development.
 Behind the scenes, students are also practicing a wide variety of cognitive, social, and emotional skills that in turn support literacy.
-This activity helps parents encourage persistence and problem solving in their third grader — social emotional learning abilities sure to empower students in the future when navigating challenges with reading and writing:

 • FACT: Sometimes a few deep breaths are all it takes to help kids calm down.
 When kids are calm, they have an easier time solving problems and learning.